smydtt/smydtt.github.io/_pages/supervision.md

 * Tariq Basir: "Essays in Political Economy of Regime Changes and Democratization" (2023).

+*Submitted*

+* Bidhan Aryal: "Essays on Returns to Education".

 *On-going*

-* Bidhan Aryal: "Essays on Returns to Education".

-* Abdul Malik: "Essays on Regional Disparities in Human Development" (deregistered from 2024).
+* Abdul Malik: "Essays on Regional Disparities in Human Development".

 * Mukesh Kumar: "Essays on the Management of Foreign Capital Flows".

+* Chop Kanta Subedi: "Essays on Monetary Policy".

 * Zahidullah Muhammadi: "Essays in Conflict and Economic Development" (deregistered from 2023).

-* Chop Kanta Subedi (Topic yet to be finalized)

 ### As Co-supervisor in Supervisory Committee